EvanBalster/tattle_wx/README.md

 1. Parse Configuration (see below)
   * Includes the command-line and any configuration files.
   * This builds the parameter list.
-2. Read files into memory
-  * This is done immediately.  (in case files change)
-  * File truncation is applied here, limiting memory usage.
+  * Files are truncated and read into memory at this stage, in case they would subsequently change.
+2. ❌ Consent to Query *(`-s` or `-sq` bypasses)*
+   * ❌ Ask the user for consent to send basic information to the server.
+   * This prompt is only shown to the user once per category.
 3. Query _(`-uq` enables)_
-  * Fire HTTP GET request, with `-aq` parameters included in the URL query.
+  * Fire HTTP GET request, with `-aq` parameters encoded as multipart POST data.
   * If the server responds with text or a link, this is displayed to the user.
   * _The server may specify that execution should stop here.
 (Not yet implemented!)_
   * This step happens only if the `-uq` flag is passed.
-4. Prompt _(`-s` bypasses)_
+4. Prompt + Consent to Post _(`-s` bypasses)_
   * Display a prompt to the user, which may include an informative message and input fields.
   * The user may proceed using the **send** button, or abort using the **cancel** button.
   * The user may view the contents of the error report with the **view data** button.